Close Banner

 If you or your tadpoles need to take ski or snowboard lessons, it’s good to know where you are staying so that you can choose a convenient lesson location.
 In fact, you can call your resort to find out which lesson location is closest.
 If you are arriving by car or bus for the day, it’s good to know where you booked your lessons.
 That way, you know where to park.
 Lesson meeting locations and child drop-off areas are at Peak 8, Beaver Run or the Village, which is at the base of Peak 9.
 You can book group lessons, private lessons, small group (limited to four people) lessons or family private lessons.
 Small group lessons can be a great value if your whole family needs lessons.
 (Plus, you can all ski together.)

-If someone in your party has disabilities or special needs, you might look into adaptive lessons through the Breckenridge Outdoor Education Center.
+If someone in your party has disabilities, you might look into adaptive lessons through the Breckenridge Outdoor Education Center.
 It is based in the Village at Peak 9, and lessons include one-on-one instruction, equipment and lift tickets.
 Call 800-383-2632 for more information about the Breckenridge Outdoor Education Center or to book adaptive lessons.

 Breckenridge also offers some special programs such as Breck Guides, Breck Bombers, the Ski Girls Rock program for girls ages 7-14 and various women’s programs.
 Is anyone up for a Women and Wine half-day lesson?